cypress-io/cypress-documentation/source/guides/references/configuration.md

 - Build files in the {% url "`supportFile`" configuration#Folders-Files %}.
 - Execute code in the {% url "`pluginsFile`" configuration#Folders-Files %}.

 Cypress comes automatically bundled with a set Node version by default.
-You can see the bundled version by running {% url `cypress version` command-line#cypress-version %} command, for example:
+You can see the bundled version by running the {% url `cypress version` command-line#cypress-version %} command, for example:

 ```shell
 $ npx cypress version